Racine, Wisconsin: Government

 Racine has a mayor-council form of government.
-The mayor is the chief executive, elected for a term of four years.
+The mayor is the chief executive, elected for a four-year-term.
 The mayor appoints commissioners and other officials who oversee the departments, subject to Common Council approval.
 The current mayor is Cory Mason (D); he is the 58th mayor of Racine, currently serving his second full four-year term after taking office in a special election in October 2017.

 Racine's other citywide elected official is the Municipal Judge.
 The city council is made up of 15 aldermen, one elected from each aldermanic district in the city.
 The council enacts local ordinances and approves the city budget.
-Government priorities and activities are established in a budget ordinance usually adopted each November.
+Government priorities and activities are established in a budget ordinance, usually adopted each November.
 Being a diverse community with a history of organized labor, the city predominantly votes for the Democratic Party.
 The city's youngest city council president was Tom Mortenson, 28, who was a leading Progressive Republican who led ethical reform that served as a model for other municipal governments.

 For federal representation, Racine is part of Wisconsin's 1st congressional district, represented by Bryan Steil (R).
 Wisconsin's two U.S. senators are Ron Johnson (R) and Tammy Baldwin (D).

 In Wisconsin's lower state legislative chamber, the Wisconsin State Assembly, Racine is split between the 62nd Assembly district in the north, represented by Robert Wittke (R), and the 66th Assembly district in the south, represented by Greta Neubauer (D).
 In Wisconsin's upper chamber, the Wisconsin Senate, the area represented by the 66th Assembly district falls within Wisconsin's 22nd Senate district, represented by Robert Wirch (D).
 The area represented by the 62nd Assembly district falls within the 21st Senate district, represented by Van H. Wanggaard (R).

 Public safety

-Fire protection and ambulance service is provided by the Racine Fire Department with six fire stations.
+Fire protection and ambulance service are provided by the Racine Fire Department with six fire stations.
 Law enforcement services are provided by the Racine Police Department.

 Education

 Public schools

-Racine's public schools are administered by the Racine Unified School District, which oversees one early education center, seven elementary schools, eight K-8 schools, two 6-12 schools, three high schools and one alternative education center with a combined student enrollment of around 16,000.
+Racine's public schools are administered by the Racine Unified School District, which oversees one early education center, seven elementary schools, eight K-8 schools, two 6-12 schools, three high schools, and one alternative education center with a combined student enrollment of around 16,000.
 Programs such as International Baccalaureate and Montessori are utilized in the District.